-Free school meals (FSM) are complicated.
+Handling Free School Meals (FSM) can be complicated.
 They’re an essential resource for many but can cause issues for schools, parents and for pupils themselves.

 For parents, the application process is demanding and varies from council to council.
-For some pupils, simply having free meals carries a stigma that can lead to many unclaimed meals in schools.
-This is another potential administrative headache.
+For some pupils, simply having free meals carries a stigma that can lead to many unclaimed meals in schools - creating another potential administrative headache.

 But while in theory eligibility might appear quite straightforward, the reality can be far more challenging.